gentoo/GenTwoo-backend/README.rst

 GenTwoo >=0.1.0 is a rewrite from scratch of original effort on `GenTwoo
 <https://github.com/naota/gentwoo>`_ by `naota <http://elisp.net/>`_

+..
+NOTE: following paragraph is indentical in /Documentation/product_specification.rst

-Purpose of the project is to provide the Gentoo Community with a scalable, secure, user friendly and engaging system tracking usage of individual packages on users machines and possibly per users too.
+Purpose of the project is to provide the Gentoo Community with a useful, scalable, secure, user friendly and engaging package usage tracking on users machines and possibly per users too.

 Official Resources
 ##################